KrisKennaway/turntable/README.md

 - 21 sectors of 256 bytes each which are contiguous on the spiral
 - 5 sectors of 256 bytes separated by 6 equal sized gaps.
 The gaps correspond to the periods when phase 1 is active in order to step the head through the 0.25..0.75 track region.

+Altogether, this stores about 120KB on the disk, which is enough for about 4.5 seconds of audio playback.

-Here's an image of the resulting disk structure.
+Here's an image of the resulting structure for the encoded audio disk:

 ![Spiral track with 256-byte sectors and encoded audio](images/turntable.png)

+The flux image of this audio track is [here](https://www.dropbox.com/scl/fi/3t41jesdf5a8qyg5kqwea/turntable.a2r.bz2?rlkey=9twv33jbixluntb108fqvuhdk&dl=0)

-This one uses shorter sectors (190 bytes) and does not encode audio data so the spiral structure is clearer.
+This one uses shorter sectors (190 bytes) and does not encode audio data so the spiral structure is clearer:

 ![Spiral track with 190-byte sectors](images/spiral-190.png)

-Altogether, this stores about 120KB on the disk, which is enough for about 4.5 seconds of audio playback.

 ## Resynchronizing after phase 1